RadicalxChange/www/src/site/media/blog/2021-09-07_democracy_governing_infrastructure.md

 **First**: infrastructure is best interpreted not as roads or power lines or anything else in particular, but as scarce resources upon which self-reinforcing processes depend.

 **Second**: whoever owns (or has absolute authority over) infrastructure has immense power, because exponentially-evolving processes depend on it.

-Third: capitalists should never own infrastructure.
+**Third**: capitalists should never own infrastructure.
 Capitalism isn’t built for that.
 The justifications of profit and private ownership end wherever infrastructure begins.

 **Fourth**: technocratic management of infrastructure fails too, because the responsible stewardship of infrastructure depends on answering hypercomplex questions, the answers to which depend on information locked away in the minds of the people likely to be impacted by infrastructure.